geethasandesh/printrovemerchant/README.md

-# React + TypeScript + Vite
+# Printrove Merchant Panel

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the merchant-facing application built with React + TypeScript + Vite with HMR and ESLint.

 Currently, two official plugins are available: